 In your opinion, what is the gain of this totally new activity at the Brazilian Congress of Radiology, since we did not have a program to talk about topics like these in previous events?

-How has your work been as a curator of these themes and alignment with the speakers and panelists?
+How has your work been as a curator of these themes and in alignment with the speakers and panelists?

 Among the panels, do some themes stand out more among radiologists?

-Altogether there are 18 themes, with three daily sessions of 1 hour per theme, all designed with the radiological community in mind, but which also interest any other professional activity.
-The congressman will have three theme options per hour and will be able to complement his participation by watching videos from those round tables later that he was unable to follow.
-That said, we try to choose topics that are part of our daily reality and that somehow bring restlessness, curiosity or just a legitimate interest.
+Altogether there are 18 themes, with three daily sessions of 1 hour per theme, all designed with the radiological community in mind, but which are also of interest to any other professional activity.
+The congressperson will have three topic options per time slot and will be able to complement their participation by later watching the videos of those round tables that they were unable to follow.
+That said, we try to choose topics that are part of our everyday reality and that somehow bring concern, curiosity or just a legitimate interest.
 I believe that topics like burnout, home officeArena Futuro and Humanities a busy visiting room.